Master of Architecture (5-year)

 - Globalized Practice in Asia or Paris introduces students to the increasingly multinational nature of architectural practice; Paris Academic Internship program students will participate in a studio abroad for one semester and followed by being placed in an internship abroad for the final semester.

-- Professional Practice Internship in Sports and Entertainment or General Practice: offers opportunity for a 7-Month Sports & Entertainment professional internship experience, and an advanced studio focused on research and design concepts for large-scale architectural projects including stadiums, convention centers, entertainment venues, and other recreational facilities.
+- Professional Practice Internship in Sports and Leisure or General Practice: offers opportunity for a 7-Month Sports & Leisure professional internship experience, and an advanced studio focused on research and design concepts for large-scale architectural projects including stadiums, convention centers, entertainment venues, and other recreational facilities.

 - Professional Practice Internship in Urban Design: offers opportunity for a 7-month Urban Design professional internship experience will focus on the development of a research topic related to urban design, and an advanced studio centered upon the research and development of transformational urban design projects, including district framework strategies, infrastructure and public realm proposals.
 Projects will emphasize site research and analysis; urban equity and access; public space programming; ecological resiliency; architectural concepts and emergent technology.